 winter full moon sets drop behind Knocknarea

-in a similar arrangement to that found in Carrowkeel.
+in a similar arrangement to that found in Cairn G at Carrowkeel.

-In his book, Pi in the Sky, Michael Poynder discusses a large ley or energy
+In his book, Pi in the Sky, the late Michael Poynder discussed a large ley or energy

-Aghamore Cairn located on the next summit north of Slaibh Dá Eán
+Aghamore Cairn located on the summit north of Slaibh Dá Eán

-at 266 m above sea level.
+at 266 meters above sea level.
 The two monuments are seperated by a sheer valley,

-some 40 meters deep.
+some forty meters deep.
 This cairn is the smallest of the four in these mountains,

-with a diameter of about 10 meters.
-Again, the stones are gneiss, and
+with a diameter of about ten meters.
+The stones used to construct the monument are gneiss, and

 there is plenty of quartz in the local mountain rock.